 Summary: Q12.
 Taking into consideration the financial challenge the Council is facing, and in order to set a balanced budget and limit any reductions to services, which of the below would you be prepared to pay more for?
-Unweighted sample base: 1100

 Views on charging for services based on current financial circumstances